lucasoriental/treinamento_react/README.md

 # treinamento_react
-The main purpose of this repository is: Be used to training my skills or try new implementations in React
+The main purpose of this repository is: to be used to practice or try new implementations in React